 - Cut-and-pasted reviews from other sites will not be accepted, even if the original source is credited.
 Reviews should add some unique value to Discogs.

 - Do not use reviews to ask for information or to solicit responses from other users - use the Discogs forums for this.
-Spam of any kind is not allowed in reviews; please use the Spam forum or the Marketplace section of the site instead.
+Spam of any kind is not allowed in reviews; please use the Spam group instead.

 - Do not include URLs or email addresses in your reviews - these may become invalid over time and also make the review look ugly.

 - Do not refer to future events/releases that will (once they have happened, or indeed failed to happen) invalidate the content of your review.

 - Do not review on a release's rating, as this may change over time and invalidate the content of your review (also, there is no need for you to include a rating score in the review.
 Ratings can be viewed by using the links provided on release pages).